cc-tweaked/CC-Tweaked/README.md

 mod which has kept me playing it for many years.
 However, development of the original mod has slowed, as the original developers have had less time to work on the mod, and moved onto other projects and commitments.

-CC:Tweaked (or CC:T for short) is an attempt to continue ComputerCraft's legacy.
+CC: Tweaked (or CC:T for short) is an attempt to continue ComputerCraft's legacy.
 It's not intended to be a competitor to CC, nor do I want to take it in a vastly different direction to the original mod.
 Instead, CC:T focuses on making the ComputerCraft experience as _solid_ as possible, ironing out any wrinkles that may have developed over time.